A little bit about me…

 Here is a list of most of my jobs, if there all not here, well I’m sorry, I am getting old.

 Office worker, secretary, bookkeeper for a nice old Jewish man.
 I worked at two reality company’s.
 A bunch of call centers.
 Gallery owner.
-Landlord there is just too many to write….
+Landlord there is just too many to write….All taught me lesson about myself and others.

 I am a fabulous person that few people if any in the world could compare, in my life I have done many things and will do many more.
 If I had to describe myself I would say that I am.

-I live on and help maintain a small family owned heritage animal farm.
+I live on small old world farm.

 You can find out more about it by visiting my website. www.mahanaimfarm.com